NicholasJV/three-socks-stream/README.md

 ### The fun part
 Get your phone or tablet out (only tested this on iPhones though-- comment if Android works!).
 Get your IP address from your local server (your computer).
-**tip:** on OSX, an easy way to get your IP address is [opt]-click on your wifi/network icon in the menu bar at the top
+  - **tip:** on OSX, an easy way to get your IP address is [opt]-click on your wifi/network icon in the menu bar

 On your mobile device browser, navigate to: `[your IP address]:8080/control`.